Legionella Management and Control in Summer

 Find me on:

-Summer has arrived here in the UK!
-With average summer temperatures of around 22°C - 30°C. Cases of Legionnaires’ disease are known to increase during summer months.
-This is in part due to increased ambient temperatures that encourage bacterial proliferation in water systems if the right conditions are present.
+With average summer temperatures of around 22°C - 30°C cases of Legionnaires’ disease are known to increase.
+This is partly due to increased ambient temperatures that encourage bacterial proliferation in water systems if the right conditions are present.

 Legionella Guidance

-The UK has some of the most robust guidance regarding Legionnaires’ disease, but there is a lack of information regarding how to approach the issue of increased water temperatures in summer months.
+The UK has some of the most robust guidance regarding Legionnaires’ disease.
+Still, there is a lack of information regarding how to approach the issue of increased water temperatures in the summer months.
 The guidance is based, for the most part, on a continuous control programme albeit one that ought to react appropriately to failures or other indicators of poor performance.

 New call-to-action